abhiwand/atk/doc/source/ad_inst_ia1.rst

             1 | metastore | test_api_key_1 | 2014-11-20 12:37:16.535852 | 2014-11-20 12:37:16.535852
     (1 row)

 If you get more than one row for a single api key, remove one of them or create a new database.
-If you have duplicate api keys that will not get validated by the rest server which means a broken python client.
+If you have duplicate api keys that will not get validated by the rest server which means a broken Python client.

 Starting |IA| REST Server